-- 98 % of the youth are not represented by an attorney - 75% of the time the child's Mother attends the conference - Most of the youth (48%) at Probation conferences are between 16-17 years old while 39% of the youth are between the age of 13-15 - 45% are female - 7% of the youth are classified as Special Education - 100% of the youth have their rights explained to them in the conference - 93% of the youth were African American - 25% of the youth did not admit to the charge - The most common service recommended at the Probation conference was Anger Management with 13% of the youth recommended for that service - The vast majority of youth, 88%, decline any services
+- 98 % of the youth are not represented by an attorney - 71% of the time the child's Mother attends the conference - The youth at Probation conferences were a bit younger than reported in 2015.
+In 2016 most of the youth (45%) were aged 13-15 years old while (43%) were aged 16-17 years old.
+In 2015, 48% of the youth at Probation conferences were 16-17 years old while 39% of the youth are between the age of 13-15 - 33% of the youth at Probation conferences were female compared to 45% female in 2015 - 6% of the youth are classified as Special Education - 100% of the youth have their rights explained to them in the conference - 85% of the youth were African American compared to 93% in 2015 - A high percentage of the youth (33%) did not admit to the charge compared to 25% last year - The most common disposition at Probation conferences is a Warn/counsel (49%) - The most common service recommended at the Probation conference was Anger Management with 13% of the youth recommended for that service

-This data and these narratives are a great advancement over what was being done before the MoA was signed.
-The large number of cases handled via Probation conferences rather than being petitioned to Court continues to represent a strength of the Juvenile Court system in Shelby County.
+The availability of this wealth of data is a great improvement over what was being done before the MoA was signed.
+The large number of cases handled via Probation conferences rather than being petitioned to Court is a strong point of the Juvenile Court system in Shelby County.
 In addition to the large number of cases diverted by this process, the conferences themselves are, by all accounts, handled well by the Probation staff.

-If there is a concern with this process it remains that 25% of the youth do not admit to the charges yet end up with some type record in Juvenile Court even though 98% of them do not have an attorney.
-Probation counselors are insuring youth know about their rights to counsel.
+As mentioned in previous reports, if there is a concern with this process it remains that a high percentage of the youth do not admit to the charges (33% in 2016, up from 25% in 2015) yet end up with some type record in Juvenile Court even though 98% of them do not have an attorney.
+Probation counselors have been trained and are insuring youth know about their rights to counsel but those rights are not being exercised.
 This presents a difficult dilemma for the juvenile justice system.